cappp/dbm-rich-presence/README.md

 ![](https://i.imgur.com/Jyk9aR3.png)

 🎉 **YAY! you just installed the RPC!
-If you have DBM open, close and open it again for the changes.**
+If you have DBM open, close and open it again for view the changes.**

 ---